Jeremiaw02/SQL-Tableau-Retail-Sales-Dashboard/README.md

 - Prioritize Electronics: Continue promotions and bundling strategies to leverage its dominance.

-- Target high-value demographics: Focus marketing on 26–35 and 51+ age groups for maximum ROI.
+- Target high-value demographics: Focus marketing on 26–35 and 51+ age groups for maximum sales.

-- Balanced gender strategies: Both genders buy at similar rates — campaigns should remain inclusive.
+- Balanced gender strategies: Both genders buy at similar rates, advertising campaigns should remain inclusive.

 - Expand Beauty sales: Introduce loyalty or subscription models to grow this steady but smaller category.